 Sapna Mehta

-Sapna Mehta is a senior policy analyst on the education, labor & worker justice team at CLASP where her research focuses on job quality, including paid family and medical leave and paid sick days; labor standards enforcement; worker organizing; and workforce development.
-Sapna is a seasoned economic policy advocate with experience across advocacy, labor, government, and philanthropy.
-She brings deep expertise on issues related to worker rights and job quality.
+Sapna Mehta was a senior policy analyst on the Education, Labor, & Worker Justice team at CLASP, where her research focused on job quality, including paid family and medical leave and paid sick days; labor standards enforcement; worker organizing; and workforce development.
+A seasoned economic policy advocate with experience across advocacy, labor, government, and philanthropy, Sapna brought.deep expertise on issues related to worker rights and job quality.